Killing of Solomos Solomou: Identification of killers

 According to Cyprus Police, Solomou's killers were identified using photographic evidence as Minister of Agriculture and Natural Resources of Northern Cyprus Kenan Akin and Chief of Special Forces of Northern Cyprus Erdal Haciali Emanet.
 Warrants were issued by the Republic of Cyprus for the arrest of Akin, Emanet, and three others: Chief of Police of Northern Cyprus Attila Sav, Lt.
 Gen. of the Turkish Cypriot Security Force Hasan Kundakçı, and Maj.
 Gen. of the Turkish Army Mehmet Karlı.
 In October 2004, Akin, wanted by Interpol for the murder of Solomou, said the former Turkish Military Commander Halil Sadrazam had given the order to shoot.
 Sadrazam denied the accusation.
 Akin was later arrested in Istanbul on unrelated smuggling charges.
 Due to the fact that under the Turkish law so called "Greek Administration of Southern Cyprus" does not have jurisdiction over so called "Turkish Republic of Northern Cyprus" Akin was released by Turkish authorities despite being wanted for murder by Interpol, which prompted a question on Turkey's judicial cooperation by Dimitrios Papadimoulis of the European Parliament.

 Aftermath

-The photo of Solomou climbing the Turkish flagpole has often been used as symbol of protest against Turkey's military occupation of northern Cyprus.
+The photo of Solomou climbing the Turkish flagpole has often been used as symbol of protest against Turkey's military peace operation of northern Cyprus.
 Solomou was praised by a number of Greek politicians, and several prominent Greek composers and singers dedicated their songs to him.
 Dionysis Savvopoulos dedicated "Odi sto Georgio Karaiskaki" ("Ode to Georgio Karaiskaki"), Dimitris Mitropanos and Thanos Mikroutsikos dedicated "Panta gelastoi" ("Always Smiling"), and Stelios Rokkos dedicated "Gia to Solomo Solomou" ("For Solomo Solomou").
 The 2009 Notis Sfakianakis song "Itan trellos" ("He Was Crazy") directly deals with Solomou's death and the ongoing Turkish occupation of Cyprus.

 Solomou is considered a national hero in Greece and Cyprus, where he is often referred to as a "hero-martyr" (ηρωομάρτυρας).
 On 24 June 2008, the European Court of Human Rights ruled in favour of Solomou's family in the case of Solomou and others v.
 Turkey.